chxmbley/minurl/README.md

 To build an app without custom CSS, delete the default stylesheets (`src/styles/*` and remove references to those files.
 Then add `import 'tailwindcss/tailwind.css'` to the top of `src/pages/_app.page.tsx`.
 Tailwind CSS classes will be available globally without the need for additional stylesheets.

+## Icons

+This project includes [Heroicons](https://heroicons.com/) from the makers of Tailwind CSS.
+The Heroicons webpage includes an icon search.